chasdabigone/discord-sidebar-price-bot/README.md

 ```

 2. Configure [crypto_config.yaml](crypto_config.yaml) using the template provided.
 It requires a unique Discord bot key and (non-unique) Guild ID per bot.
+You also need a Quipuswap AMM contract and a Tezos node.

 3. Run a cryptocurrency price bot:
 ```